VortexViking/digicam-linux-builder/README.md

 in this repo go to terminial and copy "digicam-linux-builder.sh" to the repo root.
-Then run the following command `chmod +x digicam-linux-builder.sh` to make script executable. then run the script `bash ./digicam-linux-builder.sh/`
+Then run the following command `chmod +x digicam-linux-builder.sh` to make script executable. then run the script as root ` sudo bash ./digicam-linux-builder.sh/`